ossec/ossec-docs/docs/manual/monitoring/file-log-monitoring.rst

 Windows EventLog Example
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To monitor a Windows event log entry, you need to provide the format as “eventlog” and the location as the name of the event log.
+To monitor a Windows event log, you need to provide the format as “eventlog” and the location is the name of the event log.
 Example:

 .. code-block:: xml